ZUSD Reaches Market Cap of $1.47 Million (ZUSD)

-ZUSD (ZUSD) traded 0.3% lower against the US dollar during the 1-day period ending at 11:00 AM E.T. on July 6th.
-ZUSD has a total market cap of $1.47 million and approximately $27,963.00 worth of ZUSD was traded on exchanges in the last 24 hours.
-One ZUSD coin can now be purchased for about $1.00 or 0.00004970 BTC on popular cryptocurrency exchanges.
-In the last seven days, ZUSD has traded down 0.3% against the US dollar.
+ZUSD (ZUSD) traded down 0.1% against the US dollar during the 24-hour period ending at 7:00 AM ET on July 7th.
+ZUSD has a total market cap of $1.47 million and approximately $29,520.00 worth of ZUSD was traded on exchanges in the last 24 hours.
+One ZUSD coin can currently be purchased for $1.00 or 0.00004891 BTC on exchanges.
+In the last week, ZUSD has traded 0.2% lower against the US dollar.

 - JUMPN (JST) traded 54% lower against the dollar and now trades at $5.46 or 0.00018651 BTC.